xbmc/kodi-addon-submitter/Readme.md

   - `GH_USERNAME`: your GitHub username.
   - `GH_TOKEN`: your GitHub access token with at least `public_repo` scope.
   - `EMAIL`: your email
+- It is strongly recommended to have `<news>` section in your `addon.xml` that describes the changes made in the latest version being submitted.
+  The contents of the `<news>` tag will be automatically added to a pull request message.

 ## Installation